 Streamline repetitive tasks by automating them.
 Our system allows you to create your own chatbot to automate conversations and implement quick replies.
 Your team can serve customers better and more efficiently if you make service easier and faster for them, without weighing them down with unnecessary and unproductive conversations.

 Chatbots can reflect the personality of your brand, answer FAQs, and direct customers to where they need to be.
 Fast.
-A tireless and efficient addition to your customer service team, they don't require sleep or a pat on the back.
+A super-efficient addition to your customer service team, they don't require sleep so they're even more perfect for those after-hours shoppers.
 Your customers will benefit from swift response times for quick questions or enjoy assistance from stress-free and focused staff.

 4. Team Collaboration